Connect

 Traffic Patterns and What to Expect During Rush Hour

-If you're moving from Toronto to Calgary and spend a lot of time behind the wheel, you can expect a significant quality-of-life increase.
+If you're moving from Toronto to Calgary and spending a lot of time behind the wheel, you can expect a significant quality-of-life increase.
 Traffic in Toronto is far worse than in Calgary: commute times average more than 50% longer in Toronto, but the most significant difference may be during non-rush hour times.
 There are far fewer drivers on the roads in Calgary than in Toronto, so there's significantly less congestion throughout all hours of the day.

 Despite the decrease in cars on the road, Ontario and Alberta residents are not keen on carpooling.
 Only 6% of people travelling to work and back complete their trip as passengers.
 Nearly twice as many people commute using public transportation instead.